 - Patient Comments: Thyroid Nodules - Treatments

 - Patient Comments: Thyroid Nodules - Tests and Diagnosis

-- Patient Comments: Thyroid Nodules - Diagnosis
+- Patient Comments: Thyroid Nodules - Goiter

 - Find a local Endocrinologist in your town

 - Thyroid nodules are among the most common endocrine complaints in the United States.

 - The majority of thyroid nodules are benign.